MadhumithaSridhara/QuickMatch/index.md

 ### TestCase 1: Many Matches in a Sparse Matrix file
 Dataset: Sparse Matrix (~160 MB)

-Regex: '1'
-Find the occurrence of the digit one in the file

-QuickMatch performs much better than all implementations (Execution time is lesser) apart from egrep.
-The good performance of the QuickMatch implementation can be attributed to the fact that all threads are doing almost uniform work.
+Regex: "1" - Find the occurrence of the digit one in the file QuickMatch performs much better than all implementations (Execution time is lesser) apart from egrep.
+This speedup of the QuickMatch implementation can be attributed to the fact that all threads are doing almost uniform work.
 Almost every thread finds a match and since the line lengths are short and uniform in this dataset, no threads wait too long to exit.
 This uniform workload and reduced SIMD divergence boosts the performance of QuickMatch

 ### TestCase 2: No Matches in a sparse Matrix file
 Dataset: Sparse Matrix(~160MB)

 Regex: "Word"

 QuickMatch beats all implementations apart from egrep again.
 Again, this is a case of low SIMD divergence and uniform workload.
 None of the participating threads move towards the match state.